rhuss/rhuss.github.io/_posts/2016-01-21-registry-magic-with-dmp.md

 ### Using the OpenShift Registry

 [OpenShift][4] is an awesome PaaS platform on top of [Kubernetes][5].
 It comes with an [own Docker registry][6] which can be used by d-m-p, too.
 However, there are some things to watch out for.

 First of all, the registry needs to be exposed to the outside so that a Docker daemon outside the OpenShift cluster can talk with the registry:

-{% highlight shell %}
     oc expose service/docker-registry --hostname=docker-registry.mydomain.com
-{% endhighlight %}

 The hostname provided should be resolved by your host to the OpenShift API server's IP (this happens automatically if you use the [fabric8 OpenShift Vagrant image][7] for a one-node developer installation of OpenShift).

 Next, it is important to know, that the OpenShift registry use the regular OpenShift SSO authentication, so you have to login into OpenShift before you can push to the registry.
 The access token obtained from the login is then used as the password for accessing the registry:

-{% highlight shell %}
     # Login to OpenShift.
-Credentials are stored in \~/.kube/config.json:
+Credentials are stored in ~/.kube/config.json:
     oc login

     # Use user and access token for authentication:
-mvn docker:push -Ddocker.registry=docker-registry.mydomain.com \\
+    mvn docker:push -Ddocker.registry=docker-registry.mydomain.com \
 	             -Ddocker.username=$(oc whoami) \
 	             -Ddocker.password=$(oc whoami -t)
-{% endhighlight %}

 The last step can be simplified by using `-Ddocker.useOpenShiftAuth` which does the user and token lookup transparently.

-{% highlight shell %}
-mvn docker:push -Ddocker.registry=docker-registry.mydomain.com \\
+   mvn docker:push -Ddocker.registry=docker-registry.mydomain.com \
   	           -Ddocker.useOpenShiftAuth
-{% endhighlight %}

 The configuration option `useOpenShiftAuth` again comes in multiple flavours: a default one, and dedicated for push and pull operations (`docker.pull.useOpenShiftAuth` and `docker.push.useOpenShiftAuth`).